 - Grade A, Golden Delicate Taste: Pour liberally over waffles, pancakes, and French toast.

-- Grade A, Amber Rich Taste:Â A slightly stronger and deeper flavor, but still a good breakfast syrup.
+- Grade A, Amber Rich Taste: This syrup has a slightly stronger and deeper flavor, but it is still a good breakfast syrup.

 - Grade A, Dark Robust Taste: Perfect for baking or pouring over vanilla ice cream for dessert.

-- Grade A, Very Dark Strong Taste: Folks with a real sweet tooth will appreciate the intense maple flavor.
+- Grade A, Very Dark Strong Taste: Folks with a sweet tooth will appreciate the intense maple flavor.

 Berkshire Sugar Shacks